-- 10.1.
+- 4.75.
 For the purposes of establishing any new class or to propose different engines, drive trains or tyres for existing classes, competitors may be permitted to enter and compete by invitation, at the discretion of the Race Committee.
-The vehicle entered would be classified as a prototype which should be based on the specification envisaged for that new class or new configuration of existing class - 10.2.
-Such invitation will only be entertained on receipt by the Race Committee of a written specification proposal for such a Class or change, an investigation into the number of members prepared to invest in such a class or change and result in a written approval to construct and enter such prototype in the race series. - 10.3.
-The committee will evaluate and either approve or decline the application to enter a car in class P for evaluation purposes within 30 days of receiving such application - 10.4.
-Competitors are advised to first get approval before building and to do sufficient homework and test prior to entering the car in a race. - 10.5.
-Evaluation period must start withing 6 months failing which, the race committee may extend this period on written requestby the competitor - 10.6.
-Evaluation period may not exceed a period of 12 months - 10.7.
-Only one example of the proposed prototype may be entered for evaluation - 10.8.
-By allowing the car to be run as a prototype, the Race Committee is under no obligation to approve the proposal - 10.9.
-The purpose of the evaluation period is to showcase and demonstrate the viability of the proposal and not for testing and development - 10.10.
-The competitor accepts full responsibility for the costs encurred and may not have any claim against the race committee or The Lotus Register if his proposal is not approved. - 10.11.
+The vehicle entered would be classified as a prototype which should be based on the specification envisaged for that new class or new configuration of existing class - 4.76.
+Such invitation will only be entertained on receipt by the Race Committee of a written specification proposal for such a Class or change, an investigation into the number of members prepared to invest in such a class or change and result in a written approval to construct and enter such prototype in the race series. - 4.77.
+The committee will evaluate and either approve or decline the application to enter a car in class P for evaluation purposes within 30 days of receiving such application - 4.78.
+Competitors are advised to first get approval before building and to do sufficient homework and test prior to entering the car in a race. - 4.79.
+Evaluation period must start withing 6 months failing which, the race committee may extend this period on written requestby the competitor - 4.80.
+Evaluation period may not exceed a period of 12 months - 4.81.
+Only one example of the proposed prototype may be entered for evaluation - 4.82.
+By allowing the car to be run as a prototype, the Race Committee is under no obligation to approve the proposal - 4.83.
+The purpose of the evaluation period is to showcase and demonstrate the viability of the proposal and not for testing and development - 4.84.
+The competitor accepts full responsibility for the costs encurred and may not have any claim against the race committee or The Lotus Register if his proposal is not approved. - 4.85.
 Vehicles competing by invitation shall not be eligible for inclusion in the results of any championship class or for championship points.
-Award of trophies, if any, shall be at the discretion of the event organizers and/or the Committee. - 10.12.
-In applying their discretion when considering such a proposal and thereafter permitting a vehicle to compete by invitation, the Committee shall give due regard to the following: - The General performance should not be faster than 3 seconds per lap below (faster than) the class B lap record at Zwartkops.
-This methodology shall apply to all other tracks - Any new class should be started only as a potential successor class to one of the existing Lotus Challenge Classes with a view to sustaining that class into the future for instance where the ongoing availability of engines or other major components become a problem. - The complexity and cost of building a typical car to such a specification should be such that it could potentially attract at least 6 regular participants and encourage migration from the other classes. - Vehicles accepted for participation by invitation will be allocated grid positions as per series Starting grid positions - Vehicles must conform to the safety requirements, including roll over protection applicable to the series.
+Award of trophies, if any, shall be at the discretion of the event organizers and/or the Committee. - 4.86.
+In applying their discretion when considering such a proposal and thereafter permitting a vehicle to compete by invitation, the Committee shall give due regard to the following: - The General performance should not be faster than 3 seconds per lap below (faster than) the prevailing class B lap record - Any new class should be started only as a potential successor class to one of the existing Lotus Challenge Classes with a view to sustaining that class into the future for instance where the ongoing availability of engines or other major components become a problem. - The complexity and cost of building a typical car to such a specification should be such that it could potentially attract at least 6 regular participants and encourage migration from the other classes. - Vehicles accepted for participation by invitation will be allocated grid positions as per series Starting grid positions - Vehicles must conform to the safety requirements, including roll over protection applicable to the series.

-11. INDEX OF PERFORMANCE CHAMPIONSHIP
+INDEX OF PERFORMANCE CHAMPIONSHIP